 We’ll cover more about the party specifically below, but suffice to say you cannot enjoy the party-specific activities, including food and merchandise, without this separate ticket.

-Notably the party is not held on Thanksgiving week and it ceases on December 21st, four days before Christmas.
-Most dates are Sunday, Tuesday, Thursday, Friday, but the November 12 party is on a Monday.
+Notably the party is not held on Thanksgiving week and it ceases on December 22nd, three days before Christmas.
+Most dates are Sunday, Tuesday, Thursday, Friday, but the November 11 party is on a Monday.

 Mickey’s Very Merry Christmas Party Prices